DivjotSBatra/DivjotSBatra.github.io/README.md

 # Website by Divjot S. Batra
-Website made from modules 1 and 3 of html/css classes + live on github Shows 3 games I made, for Seamedu's 3 games challenge
+Website made from modules 1 and 3 of html/css classes + live on github <br> Shows 3 games I made, for Seamedu's 3 games challenge